uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 In a fancy mode for example, inspire yourself from modern ebook websites [like this one](https://www.ebooks.com/en-ca/free) or [this one](https://manybooks.net/).
 Think about your own experiences visiting libraries or book shops.

 Now think about how you can translate elements of those experiences to your fancy mode.
-In book shops for example, book covers are displayed prominently, this could translate into a grid view with the book cover images from project guttenbern displayed.
+In book shops for example, book covers are displayed prominently, this could translate into a grid view with the book cover images from project Gutenberg displayed.
 The grid can then be styled to look like a shelf.
 When you hover over one of the books maybe the book expands and drops a shadow to feel like you're picking it up off the shelf.

 When you've clicked on a specific book, you are now looking to build a reading experience.